Dans-labs/everythingdata/docs/README.md

 # Everything Data use cases

-Everything Data is FastAPI implementation for transformers, State-of-the-art Machine Learning for Pytorch, TensorFlow, and JAX.
+Everything Data is a FastAPI implementation for transformers, State-of-the-art Machine Learning for Pytorch, TensorFlow, and JAX.
 Created by Slava Tykhonov, DANS-KNAW R&D.

-## Use Case #1: Translations in various languages for SKOS concept
+## Use Case #1 - Translator: Translations in various languages for SKOS concept
 ```
 curl "http://10.147.18.193:8008/translate?job=translate&customquery=Aanbod%20vaste%20uren%20werken?"
 ```